Chege1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 14 Display lines containing the pattern “root” from a file script 15 Display the number of lines that contain the pattern “bin” in a file script 16 displays lines containing the pattern root and 3 lines after them
+script 14 Display lines containing the pattern “root” from a file script 15 Display the number of lines that contain the pattern “bin” in a file script 16 displays lines containing the pattern root and 3 lines after them script 17 displays all lines in afile that do not contain a certain pattern